DayoSun/The-Hiking-Optimization-Algorithm/README.md

 https://doi.org/10.1016/j.knosys.2024.111880

 #  HOA Algorithm
-HOA is located in the DSO_TPM.m script.
-It is based on the Two-Process approach.
+HOA is located in the HOA_V2.m script.
+It is based on Tobler's hiking function approach.
 It has 6 inputs, namely: the objective function, Lower Bounds, Upper Bounds, dimension of the decision variables, number of search agents, and the number of run times.
+Run the HOA_main.m script

+# Inputs
+The major inputs of HOA are the objective function to be optimized and the respective constraints.
+The objective function and the constraints are stated in the myFitn.m script.
+In the case of TSP, the objective functions are loaded as separate scripts which may contain the coordinates of the locations/points or a distance matrix.

+# Outputs
+The key outputs are the values of the decision variables, convergence curves, cost function, or the path cost and path for TSP.
+The convergence curves and path are in graphical format.
+However, the convergence curves may be suppressed as the case may be.

+# Requirements
+The following are the requirements of DSO
+- MATLAB 2016a and later versions
+- 8GB RAM size
+- 256GB Hard disk size
+- CPU
+The size of the HOA_V2.m script is about 5KB and the HOA_main.m script is about 17KB depending on the objective functions and constraints.
+The size of all the scripts required to replicate the  results in the paper is about 500kB.

+# Design Flow
+After setting the parameters of HOA, the design flow is summarised as follows:

+# How to use
+- State the objective function and constraints in myFitn.m scripts
+- Go to the HOA_V2.m script and change the DSO tuning params if you so desire.
+The params are at default values.
+- Go to the HOA_main.m script and set the number of search agents, max. number of iterations, Monte Carlo runs, and the dimension of the problem.
+- Run the HOA_main.m script.

+# Authors
+- Sunday O. Oladejo: School for Data Science and Computational Thinking, University of Stellenbosch, Stellenbosch, South Africa (e-mail: sunday@sun.ac.za)
+- Stephen O. Ekwe:  Department of Electrical, Electronic, and Computer Engineering, Cape Peninsula University of Technology, Cape Town, South Africa (e-mail: ekwes@cput.ac.za)
+- Seyedali Mirjalili: Centre for Artificial Intelligence Research and Optimisation, Torrens University Australia, Fortitude Valley, Brisbane, QLD 4006, Australia (e-mail: ali.mirjalili@torrens.edu.au)